The best merchant service providers and credit card processing companies

 • You're a fledgling business that doesn't want to be locked into a monthly contract

-• you're a smaller pub or restaurant that wants a fully fledged POS system in one card machine
+• You're a smaller pub or restaurant that wants a fully fledged POS system in one card machine

 • You're an on-the-go business, like a food truck, that needs to take payments while offline